ZhijianZhou01/virusrecom/README.md

 virusrecom -h
 ```

-(3) Or run the source code directly, but before running, you should install the environment required by virusrecom:
+(3) Or run the source code directly, but you should install the required environment first:

 ```
 pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple